dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 ASP.NET Core SignalR supports two protocols for encoding messages, [JSON](https://www.json.org/) and [MessagePack](https://msgpack.org/index.html).
 Each protocol has serialization configuration options.

-JSON serialization can be configured on both the server and .NET Client.
-The following is an example of server-side configuration:
+JSON serialization can be configured on the server using the `AddJsonProtocol` extension method.
+The `AddJsonProtocol` method takes a delegate that receives an `options` object.
+The `PayloadSerializerSettings` property on that object is a JSON.NET `JsonSerializerSettings` object that can be used to configure serialization of arguments and return values.
+See the [JSON.NET Documentation](https://www.newtonsoft.com/json/help/html/Introduction.htm) for more details.

+As an example, you can configure the serializer to use PascalCase names instead of the default camelCase names using the following code:

 [!code-csharp[Startup config](configuration/sample/config-startup.cs?range=1-5)]

-The preceding code adds add `AddJsonHubProtocol` to the [AddSignalR](/dotnet/api/microsoft.extensions.dependencyinjection.signalrdependencyinjectionextensions.addsignalr#Microsoft_Extensions_DependencyInjection_SignalRDependencyInjectionExtensions_AddSignalR_Microsoft_Extensions_DependencyInjection_IServiceCollection_) call in [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.istartup.configureservices#Microsoft_AspNetCore_Hosting_IStartup_ConfigureServices_Microsoft_Extensions_DependencyInjection_IServiceCollection_).
-Then the code provides a delegate to the `AddJsonHubProtocol` method.
-The `options` object received by that delegate has a `PayloadSerializedSettings`.
-The `PayloadSerializedSettings` is a JSON.NET [JsonSerializerSettings](/dotnet/api/microsoft.aspnetcore.mvc.formatters.jsonserializersettingsprovider object that can be used to configure serialization of arguments and return values.
-See the [JSON.NET Documentation](https://www.newtonsoft.com/json/help/html/Introduction.htm) for more details.

-> [!NOTE]
-> It's possible to use PascalCase property names instead of the default camelCase names.

-On a .NET client, the same `AddJsonHubProtocol` extension method exists on [HubConnectionBuilder](/dotnet/api/microsoft.aspnetcore.signalr.client.hubconnectionbuilder).
-The `Microsoft.Extensions.DependencyInjection` namespace must be imported to see the method:
+In the .NET client, the same `AddJsonHubProtocol` extension method exists on [HubConnectionBuilder](/dotnet/api/microsoft.aspnetcore.signalr.client.hubconnectionbuilder).
+The `Microsoft.Extensions.DependencyInjection` namespace must be imported to resolve the extension method:

 [!code-csharp[HubConnectionBuilder](configuration/sample/addhubjsonprotocol.cs)]